 The rabbi added, “That’s the punishment for one who is hassled.
 Even if he exerts himself on behalf of an etrog, and purchases an etrog that is kosher according to all opinions, his haste prevents him from reciting the blessing over it!”

 Translated from Hebrew by Jeffrey Saks.
 For more on this story click here.
 Saks is the founding director of ATID.
-This original translation is forthcoming in a new anthology of Agnon’s short stories, Forevermore: Stories of the Old World and the New, edited by Jeffrey Saks, to be published by the Toby Press in 2016 as part of its S.Y.
+This original translation is forthcoming in a new anthology of Agnon’s short stories, The Outcast and Other Tales, edited by Jeffrey Saks, part of the S.Y.
 Agnon Library, featuring the writing of the Nobel laureate in new and revised English translations.
 Saks’ courses given at the Agnon House in Jerusalem are broadcast at WebYeshiva.org/Agnon.